Deezer-Tweaker/.github/profile/README.md

 <h1 align="center">Deezer Tweaker</h1>

-Deezer Tweaker is a CLI tool that made the official Deezer Desktop client modeable with plugins and themes.
+Deezer Tweaker is a CLI tool to mod the official Deezer Desktop client with plugins and themes.